vasugupta9/DeepLearningProjects/MultiThreadedVideoProcessing/Readme.md

-# Multi-threaded Video Processing in Python for Improving FPS (Frames Per Second)
+# Multi-threading in Python for faster video processing
 1. Add ...

 ## Programming language and Libraries used